Sneaky Gas Station Scams You Need to Watch Out for

 A stranger will approach a customer pumping gas and tell a sad story before asking the customer for money or some other kind of help.

-Because the customer has the hose in the gas tank of their car, they can’t leave or get away from the stranger.
-The customer may give in to get the stranger to leave, or to prevent an altercation.
+Because the customer has the hose in their car’s gas tank, they can’t leave or get away from the stranger.
+The customer may give in to get the stranger to leave or to prevent an altercation.

 Bottom line